krynju/dtable_benchmarks/blogpost.md

 Due to the dependency of the `DTable` on these projects the `DTable` itself can focus on delivering `Tables.jl` compatible algorithms and interfaces to solve the problems that users want to solve with it.
 Because of that approach we hope that the `Tables.jl` interface will grow to include an even wider range of functionality and other packages will be able to use these interfaces effectively.

-For more details please visit the Dagger documentation: [](https://juliaparallel.github.io/Dagger.jl/dev/)
+For more details please visit the [Dagger documentation](https://juliaparallel.github.io/Dagger.jl/dev/) page.

 # How can I use it?